TULSA, Okla. — For three decades, Lou Oliver's family gathered in her west Tulsa home for Christmas — her favorite time of year.

 "Christmas here was always so special," Oliver said.
 "I mean, everybody came here for Christmas."

-The home was where Oliver raised her kids, grandkids, and great-grandchildren.
+It's the home where Oliver raised her kids, grandkids, and great-grandchildren.

 Throughout the decades, she worked diligently to pay her mortgage, finally paying off her home in October.